We are closely monitoring developments across the various states and territories in response to the novel coronavirus (COVID-19).

 Abortion is an essential service and is a Category 1 service.
 We will continue to provide abortion services throughout this pandemic.

-We can now offer vasectomy and standalone sedation contraception appointments at most of our clinics across Australia.
+We can now offer vasectomy and standalone sedation contraception appointments in all states and territories.
 Each state and territory has different guidelines about when we resume activity at full capacity.
 For the latest updates head to the Federal Government's COVID-19 page.

 Before your appointment